Golf GPS Device Reviews: GolfBuddy Tour

 Course Availability

-Manufacturer’s Claims: GolfBuddy boasts of having 20,000 courses available worldwide in its course database, which puts it in the middle of the pack.
+Manufacturer’s Claims: GolfBuddy boasts of having 24,000 courses available worldwide in its course database, the largest number of any of the GPS devices tested.

 94 / A